fitzsimonsjl/pd-notes/KodeKloud/DevOps Prereqs/DevOps Prerequisites Course.md

 Instead you can assign a route `ip route add default via 192.168.2.1` meaning that any request to outside of your existing network goes to this particular router.
 Instead of default you could also add `0.0.0.0` aka any destination.

-However, if you have two routers (one for your internal network, and one for the wider internet), you'll need to have two separate entries in each network - one entry for the internal private network, and another
+However, if you have two routers (one for your internal network, and one for the wider internet), you'll need to have two separate entries in each network - one entry for the internal private network, and another entry for the default gateway for all other networks.

+By default on Linux packets are not forwarded from one interface to another (even if we have set up our routes correctly).
+This is for security reasons (because if one network is internal - private, and the other public, then you don't want public traffic being piped into your private network).
+We can explicitly allow forwarding of packets from one network to the other by editing the `cat /proc/sys/net/ipv4/ip_forward` file.
+By default, the value set is 0 (false), if we set it to 1, the pings should go through. **This change is not persistent across reboots** unless you also edit `/etc/sysctl.conf`file and change 0 to 1 as before.

+## Networking Basics | Summary

+`ip link` - to list and modify interfaces on the host `ip addr` - to see the IP addresses assigned to those interfaces `ip addr add` - used to set IP addresses on the interfaces

+**Changes are not persistent across reboots** - if you want to persist them, they need to be set in the `/etc/network/interfaces` file.

+`ip route` or `route` - used to view the routing table `ip route add` - used to add entries to the routing table `cat /proc/sys/net/ipv4/ip_forward` - to check if IP forwarding is enabled on a host